UniMath/agda-unimath/src/synthetic-homotopy-theory/fiber-inclusions-of-maps.lagda.md

   {l : Level} (A : Pointed-Type l) where

-  is-fiber-inclusion-of-map-terminal-map-type-Ω :
+  is-fiber-inclusion-terminal-map-type-Ω :
-    is-fiber-inclusion-of-map (point-type-Pointed-Type A) (point-Pointed-Type A)
+    is-fiber-inclusion-of-map'
+      ( point-type-Pointed-Type A)
+      ( point-Pointed-Type A)
       ( terminal-map (type-Ω A))
       ( id)
-  is-fiber-inclusion-of-map-terminal-map-type-Ω =
+  is-fiber-inclusion-terminal-map-type-Ω =
     is-fiber-inclusion-pullback-condition-fiber-inclusion-of-map
       ( point-type-Pointed-Type A)
       ( point-Pointed-Type A)